-This is our finished Projectino Befter about Electric cars.
+This is our finished Projectino Befter (before & after the experience) about Electric cars.
 We chose this topic because we believe electric cars will play a huge part in our future and therefore wanted to know more about them.

 What we wanted to know and why